 Our doctors are leading experts in dermatology, conducting research on hard-to-treat skin disorders such as vitiligo.
 It’s through academic medical research that new treatments become possible for people who otherwise have few options.

-For example, Dr. King has pioneered the use of a class of medicines called Janus kinase inhibitors for treatment of the disorder.
+For example, Dr. King has pioneered the use of a class of medicines called JAK inhibitors for treatment of the disorder.
 He showed that a medicine originally intended for rheumatoid arthritis can restore normal skin pigment for patients with vitiligo.
 In vitiligo, the drug can work to calm the immune system so that it does not attack melanocytes.
+In 2022, the FDA approved a topical JAK inhibitor (ruxolitinib cream) for the treatment of vitiligo in both adult and pediatric patients (down to age 12 years).
+This represents the first FDA-approved treatment for vitiligo, and is part of the complement of vitiligo therapies offered by Yale Medicine dermatologists.